 (3 Credits) This course explores the process of creating and animating 3D landscapes and objects.
-3D Studio Max will be incorporated for lecture and projects.
+Blender 3d will be incorporated for lecture and projects.
 Course fee required.
 Total of 45 hours of lecture.

-SDE 205 - Game Programming and Development II
+SDE 205 - Game Design and Programming II

-Prerequisite: SDE 104 or consent of TCS Division.
+Prerequisite: SDE 104.